9th Division (Australia): Borneo

 The 26th Brigade group was assigned the task of capturing Tarakan Island and destroying the Japanese garrison.
-Japanese forces on the island were estimated at around 2,000 personnel along with around 250 civilians working in the oil plants.
-On 30 April 1945 a small force of commandos from the 2/4th Commando Squadron landed along with battery of 25-pounder field guns from the 2/7th Field Regiment was landed on Sadau Island off the coast of Tarakan, from where they would provide indirect fire support during the landing.
+Japanese forces on the island were estimated at 2,000 personnel along with around 250 civilians working in the oil plants.
+On 30 April 1945 a small force of commandos from the 2/4th Commando Squadron, along with a battery of 25-pounder field guns from the 2/7th Field Regiment, were landed on Sadau Island off the coast of Tarakan, from where they would provide indirect fire support during the landing.
 The following day, 1 May, at 0640 the battery on Sadau opened the preliminary bombardment along with two cruisers and six destroyers stationed offshore.
 At 0656 hours the main assault began as the LCIs carrying the two battalions that would lead the attack—the 2/23rd and 2/48th—crossed the line of departure and headed towards the landing beach at Lingkas.

 Although initially Japanese opposition to the landing was light, as the Australians advanced inland from the landing beach, the resistance grew in its intensity and it was mid June by the time that the main Japanese force was broken up and mopping up operations began.
 These operations continued throughout July until starvation forced the majority of those remaining to surrender.
 The Australians lost 250 killed and 670 wounded in this operation, while the Japanese lost around 1,500 personnel killed and another 250 captured trying to defend the island.